moja-global/FLINT.Cloud/docs/deployment/index.rst

 the previous steps.
 When prompted, type in one of the passwords from the previous step.

-Let's tag the images with the registry name:
+Tag the images with the registry name:

 .. code:: sh